FRENCH SPOKEN IN EVERYDAY LIFE VS. ACADEMIC FRENCH - 9 DIFFERENCES

 Video transcript differences spoken language vs. academic French

-The first difference that we will see concerns the negation in French, the difference between the negation, the way we write the negation and the way we mark it, we signal it orally.
-In French when we make a negative sentence, we will find "ne" and a little further "pas" or "n" "pas".
-So the "n" apostrophe.
-For example, I will say I am not hungry or you do not listen to me.
-The "ne" becomes an "n'" when a word with a vowel comes after.
-Here, for example, it is "je n'ai".
-The vowels in French are a e i o u and the y.
+The first difference we're going to look at concerns negation in French, the difference between negation, the way we write negation and the way we mark it.
+In French, when we make a negative sentence, we find "ne" and a little further on "pas" or "n" "pas".
+In other words, the apostrophe "n".
+For example, I'm going to say je n'ai pas faim (I'm not hungry) or tu ne m'écoutes pas (You're not listening).
+The "ne" becomes an "n'" when a word with a vowel follows.
+Here, for example, it's "je n'ai".
+The vowels in French are a e i o u and y.

 For example, I can say "there are two pastries in the fridge, choose your favorite".